FOR OVER 35 YEARS, DON’T MESS WITH TEXAS HAS CHANNELED TEXAS-SIZED STATE PRIDE TO REMIND TEXANS TO KEEP TRASH OFF OUR ROADS.

 Inspired by true Texas pride, we go to great lengths to keep our state litter-free with award-winning ads, statewide road tours, education programs, and contests.

 Don’t mess with Texas has been a great success thanks to our iconic red, white and blue trash cans and the help of fellow Texans who have spread the word about keeping our highways litter-free.
-From the first TV ad featuring blues guitarist Stevie Ray Vaughan to classic spots headlined by Willie Nelson, Matthew McConaughey, Lyle Lovett, LeAnn Rimes, Kevin Fowler and Jack Ingram, Texans have been reminded what Don’t mess with Texas really means.
-With the 2016 addition of Texas legends Earl Campbell, Lukas Nelson, Eli Young Band, and Grupo Fantasma, the message continues to resonate across the state.
+From the first TV ad featuring blues guitarist Stevie Ray Vaughan to classic spots headlined by Willie Nelson, Lyle Lovett, LeAnn Rimes, Kevin Fowler and Jack Ingram, Texans have been reminded what Don’t mess with Texas really means.
+With the 2020 addition of Oscar winner and Minister of Culture/M.O.C.
+Matthew McConaughey and country music legend George Strait, the message continues to resonate across the state.

 Whether the message appears on a billboard, your TV, or computer screen, we’re proud of our advertising.
 Not only has it successfully captured the Texan spirit and garnered exposure for the campaign, it’s also helped keep tons of litter off Texas roads.
 But with half of us STILL tossing trash, there’s still plenty more to do.
 And you can bet Don’t mess with Texas will be there, litter bags and all.